Mpox

 Please refer to the appropriate local or international guidelines for clinical management.
 All clinical management including the administration of a treatment or vaccine should be conducted by a health professional.

-- There are no specific treatments or vaccines available for monkeypox infection.
+- There are no specific treatments or vaccines available for mpox infection.

-- Because monkeypox virus is closely related to the virus that causes smallpox, the smallpox vaccine can protect from getting monkeypox.
-Experts also believe that vaccination after a monkeypox exposure may help prevent the disease or make it less severe, if given soon after exposure.
-A new generation vaccine has been approved for prevention of smallpox and monkeypox since 2018.
+- Because mpox virus is closely related to the virus that causes smallpox, the smallpox vaccine can protect from getting mpox.
+Experts also believe that vaccination after a mpox exposure may help prevent the disease or make it less severe, if given soon after exposure.
+New and safer vaccines have been approved for the prevention of smallpox and mpox since 2018.
 Following the worldwide eradication of smallpox, the smallpox vaccine is not available to the general public, but vaccine stockpiles are maintained by several countries and the World Health Organization (WHO).

 - Pre-exposure smallpox vaccination for high-risk groups (e.g. public health workers investigating the outbreak, animal control or veterinarian workers, healthcare and laboratory workers, close contacts without contraindications) has been effective.

-- Post-exposure smallpox vaccination (within four days of initial exposure to monkeypox) can be discussed in outbreak areas.
+- Post-exposure smallpox vaccination (within four days of initial exposure to mpox) can be discussed in outbreak areas.

-Past data suggest that the smallpox vaccine is at least 85 per cent effective in preventing monkeypox.
+Past data suggest that the smallpox vaccine is at least 85 per cent effective in preventing mpox.

 Which interventions are most effective for prevention and control?